-The diagram below illustrates the operational boundaries of the emissions and sinks attributed to the manufacture, delivery and end-use of our products.
+The diagram below illustrates the operational boundaries of the GHG emissions and carbon sinks attributed to the manufacture, delivery and end-use of our products.

 Tracking and Reporting Our Carbon Footprint

-Since 2006, we have reported our carbon footprint — including scope 1 and 2 carbon emissions — to the Carbon Disclosure Project (CDP), an independent not-for-profit organization representing 385 institutional investors with a combined asset base of $57 trillion.
+Since 2006, we have reported our carbon footprint — including scope 1 and 2 carbon emissions — to the CDP (formerly the Carbon Disclosure Project), an independent not-for-profit organization representing close to 600 institutional investors with a combined asset base of $110 trillion.
 On their behalf, the CDP compiles information from the world's largest companies on the business risks and opportunities presented by climate change and greenhouse gas emissions.
-Visit www.cdproject.net for more information.
+Visit www.cdp.net for more information.

 The composition of our carbon footprint is illustrated in the chart below.
 Sequestered or avoided emissions are omitted.

 Scope 1 and scope 2 emissions are the focus of our emission-reduction programs.
 They are tracked and reported on a monthly basis.
-We have also started to track GHG emissions related to our supply chain, or scope 3 emissions.
+We also track GHG emissions related to our supply chain, or scope 3 emissions.
 They too represent an important aspect of our carbon inventory.
-Over time, we intend to develop strong relationships and a collaborative approach with key suppliers to further reduce our global carbon footprint.
 We have committed to implementing scope 3 standard GHG accounting and, in 2015, enhanced the disclosure of scope 3 emissions by reporting all relevant scope 3 emission categories to the CDP.